Juniper/wistar/docs/index.rst

 'wiring' in place.

 Once a topology is created, Wistar will serialize the canvas into a JSON object and store it in a database.
-This JSON object can then be serialized to HEAT templates for deployment to openstack, or pushed directly to KVM via libvirt.
+This JSON object can then be serialized to HEAT for deployment to openstack, or pushed directly to KVM via libvirt.

 More detailed information can be found here_.
 User specific configuration information can be configured in the wistar/configuration.py file.